 You’ve gotten through rough patches and you can do it again.

 Sure, your current circumstance may be more challenging than those you faced in the past, but you’ve built up your adversity muscle to deal with changes and setbacks.
 And you’ve done it again and again.

 You believed in yourself when no one else did.
 You got back up.
-You found a new job, met someone new in your life, found a way to solve the problem at hand.
+You found a new job, met someone new in your life, and found a way to solve the problem at hand.

-You’re a known and proven problem-solver, solution-finder and fighter.
+You’re a known and proven problem-solver, solution-finder, and fighter.